-By the end of the process of budget building, two laws are adopted and a set of budget documents are produced.
+By the end of the process of budget building, traditionally, two laws are adopted, and a set of budget documents are produced.
 The two laws are the Budget Request Act and the Budget Support Act.
 The Budget Request Act sets the funding level for each agency and program.
 This legislation also includes allocations for federal payments for the few local functions provided entirely by the federal government, such as the court system.
 The Budget Request Act often is limited in detail; it does not show program-by-program funding for each agency.
 Instead, that information is provided in the budget documents.
+The District's new budget autonomy law has changed the format of the Budget Request Act, as discussed below.

 The Budget Support Act is legislation covering any budget changes that require a change in law, such as a tax change or a change in eligibility for a specific program.
-Simple increases or decreases in funding for a specific program - such as library collections - do not require legislation.
+Simple increases or decreases in funding for a specific program-such as library collections-do not require legislation.
 It's important to look at the Budget Support Act very closely.
 Sometimes initiatives that are not strictly related to that budget year are placed in the Budget Support Act, such as a proposal for the city to consider online gambling.

 The following highlights the key events and timeline for the DC Budget process.
-(See a one-page summary on page 16.)
+(See also a one-page summary on page 18.)